 - a.
-Effective the first day of the first full pay period following Board of Supervisors adoption of this MOU, the annual reverse pickup contribution rate for employees in the PEPRA and 1.62% at 65 Classic benefit formulas will be frozen at the fiscal year 2019-2020 rate.
-The reverse pickup contribution rate for employees in the 2.7% at 55 benefit formula shall continue to be calculated pursuant to Section 2 of this Article. - Effective the first day of the first full pay period following Board of Supervisors adoption of this MOU, reduce Reverse Pickup by an ongoing 1.2%. - c.
+Effective October 22, 2019, the annual reverse pickup contribution rate for employees in the PEPRA and 1.62% at 65 Legacy benefit formulas will be frozen at the fiscal year 2019-2020 rate.
+The reverse pickup contribution rate for employees in the 2.7% at 55 benefit formula shall continue to be calculated pursuant to Section 2 of this Article. - b.
+Effective October 22, 2019, reduce Reverse Pickup by an ongoing 1.2%. - c.
 Effective July 3, 2020, reduce Reverse Pickup by an additional 1.2%, for a total fixed ongoing 2.4% reduction of the employee's paid reverse pickup. - d.
-Effective July 2, 2021, reduce Reverse Pickup by an additional 1.2% for a total fixed ongoing 3.6% reduction of the employee's paid reverse pickup.

-e.
-By July 2, 2021, the entire Reverse Pickup for employees in the PEPRA and 1.62% at 65 Classic benefit formulas shall be eliminated.
+Effective July 2, 2021, reduce Reverse Pickup by an additional 1.2% for a total fixed ongoing 3.6% reduction of the employee's paid reverse pickup. - e.
+By July 2, 2021, the entire Reverse Pickup for employees in the PEPRA and 1.62% at 65 legacy benefit formulas shall be eliminated. - Section 3.

-Section 3.
 Defined Contribution Retirement Plan

-- A. Beginning on May 7, 2010, the County will make available a County 1.62 Retirement, Section 457(b) Defined Contribution Plan (the "DC plan") to those employees who are covered by the "1.62% at 65" benefit formula (whether by election, deemed to have elected or are hired on or after January 1, 2013 and are deemed to be "new members" within the meaning of PEPRA).
+- A. Beginning on May 7, 2010, the County will make available a County 1.62 Retirement, Section 457(b) Defined Contribution Plan (the "DC Plan") to those employees who are covered by the "1.62 at 65" benefit formula (whether by election, deemed to have elected or are hired on or after January 1, 2013 and are deemed to be "new members" within the meaning of PEPRA).
 These employees will be permitted to make voluntary contributions to the DC Plan.
 The County will make matching contributions as described in Section 3.B. below. - B. The County will contribute a biweekly amount to a Section 401(a) Defined Contribution Plan for an eligible employee equal to the biweekly amount that the employee contributes to the DC Plan, not to exceed two (2) percent of the employee's base salary (the "match").
 County contributions to the Section 401(a) Defined Contribution Plan shall vest on behalf of the participant after that participant has been continuously employed by the County for a period of five (5) years.
-For this purpose, one year shall be equal to 2080 paid hours of service, exclusive of overtime. - C. Employee contributions to the DC Plan(s) and the County contributions to the Section 401(a) Defined Contribution Plan shall be subject to contribution limits imposed by the Internal Revenue Service.
+For this purpose, one year shall be equal to 2080 paid hours of service, exclusive of overtime. - C. Employee contributions to the DC Plan(s) and the County contributions to a Section 401(a) Defined Contribution Plan shall be subject to contribution limits imposed by the Internal Revenue Service.
 In no event shall the County be required to pay any portion of the matching contributions that would cause the employee to exceed applicable Internal Revenue Service contribution limits.